Rotylenchulus reniformis

 Rotylenchulus reniformis, the reniform nematode, is a species of parasitic nematode of plants with a worldwide distribution in the tropical and subtropical regions.

 Taxonomy

 This nematode has a wide host range, infecting many species of plants around the world.
 It was first observed on the roots of cowpea in Hawaii, and was described as new species and new genus in 1940.
 Its specific epithet, reniformis, was inspired by the kidney shape of the adult female.
 There are now ten species classified in the genus, but R. reniformis is the only species of major economic importance to agriculture.
+Recent studies have demonstrated R. macrosoma is the sister species to R. reniformis.